EdinburghUniversityCurlingClub/Constitution/constitution.md

 ## 3. MEMBERSHIP

-3.1 The qualification for membership shall be owning membership of Edinburgh University Sports Union.
+3.1 The qualification for membership shall be owning membership of the Edinburgh University Sports Union.

 3.2 All members of the club shall become members of the Edinburgh Curling Club.